tongwu-msft/azure-rest-api-specs/index.md

 [!VIDEO https://aka.ms/azurerestpostman]

+You can read the full walk through on Jon Gallant's blog here: [Azure REST APIs with Postman in 2 Minutes](https://aka.ms/azurerest)

 ## Components of a REST API request/response

 A REST API request/response pair can be separated into five components: